What To Do In Tarifa, Spain? Complete Travel Guide

 Mirador El Estrecho is located about 7km from the Tarifa Old Town.
 From there you’ll be able to enjoy stunning views of the coast of Africa as well as one of the Pillars of Hercules – Jebel Musa.
 The Rock of Gibraltar is the second pillar.

-There are some legends around Pillars of Hercules.
+There are some legends about the Pillars of Hercules.
 Some of them say about horrific seas, fiendish weather, and devilish serpents, some include Hercules and his twelve labors.
 If you want to read more about it check out this website.
 Here’s the most popular one:

 “According to some Roman sources, while on his way to the garden of the Hesperides on the island of Erytheia, Hercules had to cross the mountain that was once Atlas.
 Instead of climbing the great mountain, Hercules used his superhuman strength to smash through it.
 By doing so, he connected the Atlantic Ocean to the Mediterranean Sea and formed the Strait of Gibraltar.
 One part of the split mountain is Gibraltar and the other is either Monte Hacho or Jebel Musa.
 These two mountains together have since then been known as the Pillars of Hercules, though other natural features have been associated with the name.”
 Source: wikipedia.org